LeonardoCastro/BritishDrugDynamics/tables/Police_forces.md

 | ﻿20 |                    | Sefton                |
 | ﻿21 |                    | Wirral                |

+**Note:** St. Helens is not part of the Cheshire Police, but it is part of the Merseyside Police area.
+This is considered for the population computations.

 ## Yorkshire and the Humber

 | ﻿   | Police Force    | Merged Location              |